 The run from Block Island to Montauk is a short one (25 miles, 3 hours), and it was a beautiful, clear day.
 We pulled into the Montauk Yacht Club, on Star Island in Lake Montauk, at 12:15 pm, which gave us plenty of time to hop on our bikes and explore.

 We went down to Gosman’s Wharf, which sits right on the inlet to Lake Montauk from Long Island Sound.
 We know from past experience to avoid any of the Gosman’s restaurants, so we settled for….you guessed it, ice cream!
-The only food we would recommend eating at Gosman’s would be out on the deck for the raw bar.
-As with the Lobster House in Cape May, their inside dining is overpriced, and just not good.
-And, unfortunately, the shops that are there now are a great disappointment from what they were when we last visited.
-They are now mostly t-shirt/souvenir/gift shops.
+The only food we would recommend eating at Gosman’s would be the ice cream or the raw bar out on the deck.
 Gosman’s does have a fabulous small seafood and gourmet market there that is worth a visit.
 We had delicious sea scallops that we enjoyed on the grill.
 They even had some wonderful Long Island produce, truly some of the best anywhere!
 So, yes, we got corn 🌽 and tomatoes 🍅!
+It wouldn’t be a summer visit to Long Island without it!

 The IGA is a short walk west from the center of town, and it’s just a block off the beach.
-You can walk along Montauk Highway, where there are some shops and restaurants, or take a more scenic route along the small hotels along the beach, and take a peek at the ocean.
-We can’t say anything about restaurant experiences on this leg of our trip.
-We ate on board, recovering from the stupid expensive marinas and moorings in New England!
+You can walk along Montauk Highway, where there are some shops and restaurants, or take a more scenic route along the small hotels lining the beach, and take a peek at the ocean.
+We can’t say anything about restaurant experiences on this leg of our trip, as we ate on board, recovering from the stupid expensive marinas and moorings in New England!

 And then….there are the huge fishing boats and yachts.
 Some with some pretty crazy names.